 For more than 20 years, Dr. Samantha Nutt has been on the frontlines of many of the world’s major crises.
 A medical doctor and founder and president of the internationally renowned non-profit organizations, War Child Canada and War Child USA, she is one of the most intrepid and recognized voices in the humanitarian arena and a leading authority on current affairs, public health, war, and foreign policy.
 Nutt draws on her incredible wealth of experience to share unique insights into global issues and what they mean to her audiences.

 Nutt is a respected authority for many of North America’s leading media outlets.
 She is a regular foreign affairs panelist on the acclaimed news program, CBC’s The National, and a contributor to NowThis News.
 Her written work has been published by TED Ideas, Reuters, The Globe and Mail, The National Post, The Toronto Star, Maclean’s Magazine, The Ottawa Citizen, The Huffington Post, and many others.
-She has also been featured in AP News, Forbes, Time, Chatelaine, and More magazine, and on CTV National News, Global TV News, NBC Nightly News, and BBC World News, to name just a few.
+She has also been featured in AP News, Forbes, TIME, Chatelaine, and More magazine, and on NBC Nightly News, BBC World News Service, America’s Radio News Network, NPR, CTV’s Power Play, CTV National News, Global TV News, and CBC Radio, to name a few.